 - S10 5G: 162.6 x 77.1 x 7.94mm, 198g

-The Samsung Galaxy S10e, S10, S10+ and S10 5G all feature a similar premium design offering glass backs and solid metal frames.
-They of course differ in size and weight, but it is clear they are all from the same family.
+The Samsung Galaxy S10 models all feature a similar premium design with glass backs and solid metal frames.
+They differ in size and weight, but it is clear they are all from the same family.

 The S10, S10+ and S10 5G all opt for an ultrasonic in-display fingerprint sensor, while the S10e has a side-mounted captive fingerprint sensor on its right edge.